Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Relax on a beautiful, sandy beach dotted with palm trees and loaded with amenities.

-With plenty of fun things like beach volleyball courts, Santa Monica State Beach perfectly complements the active pier and Pacific Park.
+Plenty of fun things like beach volleyball courts mean Santa Monica State Beach perfectly complements the active pier and Pacific Park.
 Guests can make use of bike rentals to enjoy the Marvin Braude Bike Trail.

 North of Santa Monica State Beach, Will Rogers State Beach is lovely and peaceful, with a north beach playground for the kiddos.

 🛎️ Need a Hotel?
-Huntley Santa Monica Beach is a beautiful Santa Monica, CA beachfront hotel just a 5-minute walk from Third Street Promenade.
+Huntley Santa Monica Beach is a beautiful beachfront hotel just a 5-minute walk from Third Street Promenade.

 Santa Monica Pier